microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserEventAttachment.md

 	IsFolder = "True"
 }
 # A UPN can also be used as -UserId.
-New-MgUserEventAttachment -UserId $userId -EventId $eventId -BodyParameter $params
+New-MgBetaUserEventAttachment -UserId $userId -EventId $eventId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserEventAttachment Cmdlet.
+This example shows how to use the New-MgBetaUserEventAttachment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS